nhungoc1508/summer23-homework/homework/2--Paths-and-Identifications/HW-2-2--Path-Algebra-and-J.lagda.md

 `A`.
 The name for this in Cubical Agda is `PathP`, for Path (over) P(ath).

+-- ?
+My note starts
+A path is a function p : I → A, where I is an interval and A is a type.
+This function p gives us a way to traverse the interval I and obtain values of type A at different points along the interval.

+Consider a situation where the type A itself varies along the interval I.
+This means that for each point i in the interval, we have a different type A i.
+In other words, A is a type family indexed by the interval I.

+A path over a path is a way to describe how values of a particular type B change as we move along the interval I. More specifically, a path over a path gives us a dependent function that maps each point i in the interval I to a value of type B i, where B is a type family that depends on A.

+Suppose we have a type family A : I → Type that represents a path of types.
+Let's say we want to describe how values of type B change along this path.
+We can define a function p : (i : I) → B (A i), where p i gives us the value of type B corresponding to the type A i at the point i in the interval.
+This function p represents a path over the path of types A.
+-- ?
+My note ends

 ```
 path-over-path : (A : I → Type) (a : A i0) (b : A i1) → Type
 path-over-path A a b = PathP A a b